Do's and don'ts of cloth face masks

 DON'T: Wear your mask below your nose or under your chin.

 DO: Wear your mask so it fully covers your mouth and nose and fits snugly against the sides of your face.
-You should wear your mask the entire time you're in a public setting.

 DON'T: Touch your mask while wearing it.
 If you do, wash your hands immediately.